SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Stormborn

-You can use your main action to give yourself a flying speed equal to your walking speed.
+You can use your bonus action to gain flying speed equal to your walking speed for one hour.